-At the beginning of the embryonic development the embryo does not have any gender.
-The development of the male and female embryo is identical in the first seven weeks, although the gender is of course determined at the chromosomal level since fertilization.
-Which gender the embryo is going to have and, consequently, which genitals are to develop depends solely on the existence of a Y-chromosome.
+At the beginning of embryonic development, the embryo does not have specific sex.
+The development of the male and female embryo is identical in the first 7 weeks, although the sex is usually already determined at the chromosomal level since fertilization.
+Which sex the embryo is going to have and, consequently, which genitals will develop depend solely on the existence of a Y chromosome.

-Psychological gender identity is to be distinguished from anatomical development.
-The two generally correspond with each other, however malformations during genital development can have an impact on this.
+Psychological gender identity is to be distinguished from anatomical development about sex.
+The two generally correspond with each other, however, malformations during genital development can have an impact on both.

 Development of the Gonads

-In the fifth week, sexually indifferent gonads start to develop.
-The onset of the gonadal anlage is identical in both genders.
-Medially of the mesonephros, the urogenital fold forms out of proliferating coelom epithelium and adjacent mesenchyme.
+In the 5th week, sexually indifferent gonads start to develop.
+The onset of the gonadal anlage is identical in both sexes.
+Medial to the mesonephros, the urogenital fold forms out of proliferating coelom epithelium and the adjacent mesenchyme.

-At the end of the fifth week, the primordial germ cells or primordial gametes migrate out of the endodermal wall of the yolk sac.
-With amoeboid movements, they pass the hindgut and finally reach these urogenital folds.
-From this point on they are referred to as gonadal ridges.
-Gender-specific gonadal development begins from around the seventh week.
+At the end of the 5th week, the primordial germ cells or primordial gametes migrate out of the endodermal wall of the yolk sac.
+Via amoeboid movements, they pass the hindgut and finally reach the urogenital folds.
+From this point on, they are referred to as gonadal ridges.
+Sex-specific gonadal development begins at around the 7th week.

 Male Gonad Development: Development of the Testicles

-Initially, so-called primary sex cords belonging to the coelom epithelium grow into the mesenchyme, going deep into the marrow and losing contact with the surface.
-Here in the marrow they condense, and branch, and are surrounded by a connective tissue capsule, the tunica albuginea.
-The primary sex cords form:
+Initially, the primary sex cords belonging to the coelomic epithelium grow into the mesenchyme, going deep into the marrow and losing contact with the surface.
+Here within the marrow, they condense, branch, and are surrounded by a connective tissue capsule, the tunica albuginea.
+The following primary sex cords form the: